BJCaasenbrood/SorotokiCode/docs/plotting/colors.md

 # Colors

-The standard color schemes are not optimized well (in my opinion).
+The standard color schemes are not optimized well (in my opinon).
 Especially when compared to the [MatplotLib](https://matplotlib.org/) in Python.
 Therefore, Sorotoki comes equipped with a new color scheme.

-##### Improved color scheme for plotting lines
+##### Improved color scheme

 ???+ example "Using Sorotoki color scheme(s)"
     ``` matlab